-In most cases doctors employ the use of a vacuum extraction to avoid a c-section or to hurry the delivery to avoid stress to the infant which has been found on a fetal monitor.
+In most cases, doctors employ the use of a vacuum extraction to avoid a c-section or to hurry the delivery to avoid stress to the infant which has been found on a fetal monitor.
 Before employing this technique doctors usually try to reposition the mother to assist her in the delivery process.
 Although the use of vacuum extraction is common, it is not without risks.
-Vacuum extraction complication include: (1) The swelling and bruising of the infant’s scalp; (2) The development of a smbgaleal hematoma (a bleeding between the skull and scalp); (3) A skull fracture; (4) An intracranial hemorrhage (bleeding around or in the brain); and, (5) The development of neonatal jaundice.
+Vacuum extraction complications include: (1) The swelling and bruising of the infant’s scalp; (2) The development of a subgaleal hematoma (a bleeding between the skull and scalp); (3) A skull fracture; (4) An intracranial hemorrhage (bleeding around or in the brain); and, (5) The development of neonatal jaundice.
 All of these complications can lead to permanent injury or death.

 Serious birth injuries caused by a doctor’s misuse of the vacuum extraction technique can impact your child’s health for life.
 If you believe that your child was injured as a result of the misuse of a vacuum extraction technique, you may have a right to compensation.
 Please call and speak to Bob personally today.
-You can contact him by calling toll free 855-760-6746 or 847-395-2200.
+You can contact him by calling toll-free at 855-760-6746 or 847-395-2200.
 You may also contact Bob through our online form, or, if you would like, connect live with our live chat operators 24/7 and Bob will call you back right away.

 The Law Offices of Robert T. Edens, Personal Injury and Workers’ Compensation Law Office, have offices in Antioch, Waukegan, Grayslake, Woodstock and Barrington.